SU-SWS/stanford_travisci_scripts/README.md

 **bin/before_install.sh:** Script that downloads required packages for building sites and running tests, such as drush, behat, selenium, etc.

-**bin/install.sh:** Script that builds a self-service, department site based on our [Stanford Drupal Profile](https://github.com/SU-SWS/Stanford-Drupal-Profile) make files.
+**bin/install.sh:** Script that builds a self-service or product site based on [Stanford Drupal Profile](https://github.com/SU-SWS/Stanford-Drupal-Profile) or [stanford-jumpstart-deployer](https://github.com/SU-SWS/stanford-jumpstart-deployer) make files.
 It also starts the webserver and webdrivers we'll be using to run behat tests in a display-less environment.

 **bin/before_script.sh:** Script that downloads our test suite [Linky Clicky](https://github.com/SU-SWS/linky_clicky.git) and copies over tests for the feature we are testing.
 It also starts xvfb, which we use to fake a display.

 **composer.json:** Contains the packages we need to build and test sites, such as drush, behat, selenium, etc.

 **features/:** This directory, and more importantly, the contents of features/bootstrap include the custom step definitions which we use to run our behat tests.

+**.netrc:** We use this file to store GitHub access tokens, so that we do not have to include them in clone requests to private repositories.

+**.travis.default.yml:** This is an example .travis.yml file that can be added to new repositories.
+A modification of the file, for profiles, can be found in the [Stanford Drupal Profile](https://github.com/SU-SWS/Stanford-Drupal-Profile) or [stanford-jumpstart-deployer](https://github.com/SU-SWS/stanford-jumpstart-deployer) repositories.
+These .yml files include a matrix of variables to build all product variations.

+**routing.php:** PHP runserver was not properly parsing addresses with `.` in them.
+Behat tests that look for uploaded assets, often include addresses with periods, ie. file extensions.

+**upload-screenshots.sh:** Re-creating locally a failed build and test run took a really long time.
+So we decided to upload screenshots of failed tests, only imgur's API has changed since Laikon's last release.

 Contribution / Collaboration
 ---